Frequently Asked Questions

 As of version 2.2.0, there is a sensor for this.
 The integration provides sensor.f1_current_session which indicates the name of the session that is currently running.

 For example, it will show values like “Practice 1”, “Qualifying”, “Sprint Shootout”, or “Race” when those sessions are in progress.
-This complements the f1_session_session_status sensor (which shows the state like pre/live/finished) by telling you exactly which session is active.
+This complements the sensor.f1_session_status sensor (which shows the state like pre/live/finished) by telling you exactly which session is active.

 This is useful for automations or dashboards that need to behave differently for practice vs. race, etc.